yuzhenmao/ScRAT/README.md

 │   └── labels.pkl

 ```

-You can also get the raw data from the original papers listed in our paper.
+(You can also get the raw data from the original papers listed in our paper.)

+* ###  For customized dataset:
+Please pack the dataset in the h5ad format and set the value of args.dataset to the path of the dataset.
+Also, please set args.task to 'custom'.

+Furthermore, in the dataloader.py file, please modify the following lines: line 185 (patient_id), line 187 (label), line 189 (low-resolution cell_type) and line 191 (high-resolution cell_type, not mandatory).

 ## Test Run
 ### Demo